shouryaAr/deprecator/README.md

-# deprecator
+# Deprecator
-A deprecated annotation for pyhton
+A deprecated annotation for python